Faculty & Staff

 Since coming to Truman in 2015, I have taught a range of classes in the Latin and Greek languages, and Classical mythology, literature, and culture.
 I serve as co-advisor to Truman's chapter of Eta Sigma Phi, the undergraduate Classics Honors Society, and led our chapter as we hosted the virtual national convention in Spring 2021.
 I have overseen student research in Classics that has been presented at national venues and recently advised a student paper published in the undergraduate research journal, Philomathes.
 My research interests include Augustan Age literature, Roman satire, reception and film studies (particularly sci-fi and cinematic horror), and game studies.

-I am currently collaborating with Truman faculty in Computer Science and Art Design to develop an interdisciplinary Game Design minor.
+I am currently collaborating with Truman faculty in Computer Science and Art Design to develop an interdisciplinary Game Design program.
 I am also developing an elementary Latin curriculum based on Neo-Latin science and education texts from the Enlightenment to attract students in STEM fields to the study of Latin.
-This sequence of courses will be taught in Summer 2024.

 At Truman, I am the Latin disciplinary liaison for Truman's new Latin MAE program.
 I am a member of the Film Studies Minor Committee and the First-Year Experience Committee.
-I currently serve as Missouri's state representative for the Classical Association of the Middle West and South, and as of January 2024 I am the president of the organization Antiquity in Media Studies
+I currently serve as the president of the organization Antiquity in Media Studies

 --------------